Photo of Matcha Drink on a Wooden Tray

 African mango (Irvingia gabonensis)

 Mechanism and Benefits: African mango is high in fibre and promotes satiety, supporting weight loss by helping to reduce calorie intake.
-It has also been shown to improve cholesterol and triglyceride levels.
+It’s also been shown to improve cholesterol and triglyceride levels.

 – Supporting Study: Ngondi, J. L., et al. (2009).
 “The Use of Irvingia gabonensis Seed Extract in the Management of Overweight.”
 Lipids in Health and Disease, 8(1), 7.